Sports News | Russia's Zvonareva Banned from Entering Poland for WTA 250 Tournament | LatestLY

-Warsaw (Poland), Jul 23 (AP) Russian tennis player Vera Zvonareva has been banned from entering Poland, the country's Ministry of the Interior says.
-She was to participate in a WTA 250 tournament in Warsaw.
+Warsaw, Jul 24 (AP) Russian tennis player Vera Zvonareva has been banned from entering Poland, the country's Interior Ministry said.
+She was to participate in a WTA 250 tournament in Warsaw starting Monday.

-On Friday, a communique on the ministry website says the Border Guard prevented entry by the former World No.2, who flew in from Belgrade on a French visa.
-She remained in the transit zone of the Warsaw airport and, on Saturday, flew to Podgorica, Montenegro.
+A communique on the ministry website said the Polish Border Guard on Friday prevented entry by the former world No.2, who flew in from Belgrade on a French visa.
+She remained in the transit zone of the Warsaw airport and on Saturday flew to Podgorica, Montenegro.

 Zvonareva, currently ranked 60th, was to take part in the PNB Paribas Warsaw Open tournament that begins Monday.

-The communique stressed that Poland is consistent in opposing the "regime of Russian and Belarusian Presidents Vladimir Putin and Alexander Lukashenko" and is not allowing "people who support Russian and Belarusian actions to enter our country."
-AP AYG
+The communique stressed that Poland is consistent in opposing the “regime of (Russian and Belarusian Presidents Vladimir) Putin and (Alexander) Lukashenko” and is not allowing "people who support Russian and Belarusian actions to enter our country.”
+(AP)

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)